Bhind district: Administration

+The district is divided into 5 sub-divisions and 6 development blocks.
+Each sub-division headed by a Sub Divisional magistrate.
+It is further divided into 10 tehsils.

 Tourist attractions

 Chhatri of Malhar Rao Holkar, Alampur

 Maharani Ahilyabai Holkar built the chhatri of Malhar Rao Holkar at Alampur in Bhind district in 1766.
 It is marked by carvings.
 It is built on the pattern of the chhatris of Holkar rulers at Indore.

 Shri Rawatpura Dham

 The temple of Hindu Lord Hanuman is situated at Lahar tehsil of Bhind.
 This place is known as Rawatpura Dham and is under in Lahar tehsil.

 Fort of Ater

 Ater Fort was built by king Badan Singh Bhadauria from 1664 to 1668.
 The Fort of Ater is located near Ater town, 35 km from Bhind and 40 km from Porsa Morena.